ganipr/skillconnect/README.md

 # skillconnect
-demo project for a skill connect a online platform
+demo project for a skill connect an online platform